Toyota announces $1.33 billion investment in Kentucky plant

 The updates at the Kentucky plant are part of Toyota’s plans to invest $10 billion in the United States over the next five years, said CEO Jim Lentz of Toyota Motor North America, in a news release.

-President Donald Trump, in a paragraph added to Toyota’s news release at the White House’s request on Sunday night, praised the investment and said it is “further evidence that manufacturers are now confident that the economic climate has greatly improved under my administration.”
+President Donald Trump, in a paragraph that Toyota at first said was added to its news release at the White House’s request on Sunday night, praised the investment and said it is “further evidence that manufacturers are now confident that the economic climate has greatly improved under my administration.”
 The paragraph cited the National Association of Manufacturers’ first-quarter outlook survey.
 It found that 93.3 percent of manufacturers are somewhat or very positive about their company’s outlook, a record high that’s up from 77.8 percent in December.

+Trump wasn’t included in the first version of a news release distributed on Friday by Toyota in advance of Monday’s announcement.
+The release, however, included quotes from Kentucky’s two senators and governor.

+White House spokeswoman Natalie Strom said that Toyota “actually reached out to us and wanted to include the president.”
+Later Monday, Toyota said the company requested the Trump quote.

 “The (production) line itself is being retooled to accommodate this change,” Toyota spokesman Scott Vazin said.

+The automaker said the plans call for updating equipment at the Kentucky plant to streamline production and for construction of a new paint shop.

-Toyota is betting that the changes will solidify Camry’s top sales position as the top-selling vehicle in the U.S. that isn’t a pickup truck.
+Toyota is betting that the changes will solidify Camry’s premier sales position.
 That dominance is under threat from the popularity of SUVs.

-The automaker said the plans also call for updating equipment to streamline the production process and for construction of a new paint shop.
+“When the 2018 Camry hits the roads later this year, I’m convinced that it will have heads turning,” James said Monday.

 Last year, the Kentucky plant produced more than 500,000 vehicles.

-State and local officials planned to attend an event later Monday at the Georgetown plant to celebrate the automaker’s investment.
+State and local officials attended an event Monday at the Georgetown plant to celebrate the automaker’s investment.

 Kentucky Gov. Matt Bevin said Toyota’s investment is “further proof of their commitment to producing American-made cars.”